 Beat Bed Bugs with Clegg’s Pest Control

-When you want to lay down without dreams of creepy crawlies, trust the team at Clegg’s Pest Control.
-We employ two bed bug detection dogs who help us locate every spot they’re hiding out so that we can treat them right the first time.
+When you want to lie down without dreams of creepy crawlies, trust the team at Clegg’s Pest Control.
+Our trained professionals can locate every spot they’re hiding out so that we can treat them right the first time.
 We use the safest, most effective solutions to give you the home or business you deserve – one that’s free of bugs!
 Call us at 888-MRCLEGG or contact us online today to learn more and schedule your inspection.